 You can maximize your benefits if you wait to file for Social Security until you reach the age of 70, because Social Security rewards you with a larger monthly benefit every year after your FRA that you wait to collect.

 While you might not think the extra cash is worth the wait, you might reconsider when you realize it’s a guaranteed 8% increase to your monthly payout.

 As your retirement savings dwindle after the first 10-15 years of retirement, the boost in Social Security income can be a lifesaver.
 With such a large increase, waiting to file until age 70 could become a crucial strategy in your Social Security planning.

 Maximize Spousal Benefits

 A few rules apply and your eligibility depends on how long you’ve been married.
 If you’re currently married, you must be 62 and have been married for at least one year before filing.
-If you’re divorced, your marriage must have lasted for at least 10 years and you must be officially divorced for at least two years.
+If you’re divorced, your marriage must have lasted for at least 10 years.